etoulas/HabitFlow/replit.md

 ## Overview

 This is a Flask-based habit tracking web application that allows users to create and manage daily or weekly habits with associated tasks.
 The application features a clean, responsive interface built with Bootstrap 5 and uses JSON file storage for data persistence.
 Users can track their progress through a visual calendar system and manage tasks of different sizes (small, medium, big) within each habit.
+The application focuses on task completion tracking without streak functionality.

 ## User Preferences